KarlcxChina/FireFlyGateway/README.md

       "Type": "sys",
       "Key": "{{sys}}",
       "Content": [
-        { "text": "You are FireFlyGateway, a concise and safe assistant.
+        { "text": "You are FireflyGateway, a concise and safe assistant.
 Follow organizational policies and never reveal internal secrets." }
       ]
     },
     {